cbensonIstari/Open_Orchestra_Mod-Sim_DIDS/README.md

+# All of this work done in collaboration with the OMG MBACQ DEE User Group.... to be migrated to an official OMG Repo soon!

 # Open Orchestra Modeling and Simulation Data Item Description Repository

 Welcome to the **Open Orchestra** repository for **Modeling and Simulation Data Item Descriptions (DiDs)**!
 This repo organizes **model definitions**, **model schemas**, and **Digital Engineering Ecosystems (DEEs)** for our organization, especially focusing on **DoD aircraft design** and beyond.